 How Much is a Business Brokers Commission?

 Typically, a business brokers commission is between 5-10% of the business sale price.
-This varies depending on the expected price of the business and the amount of work the broker predicts is involved in the sale.
-A broker will normally want to earn a minimum of $15,000 sales commission, though it can be $100,000+ if selling a multi million-dollar company.
+A broker will normally want to earn a minimum of $15,000 sales commission, though it can be $100,000+ if selling a multi-million-dollar company.

 Business Brokers are the professionals who focus on the buying and selling of businesses and franchises.
 You are paying for their expert knowledge, skills and contacts in the business sales environment.
-In order to engage their services you sign a contract to sell your business.
+In order to engage a business brokers service, you sign a contract to sell your business.
 Their payment is in terms of a commission rate that is paid once settlement has occurred.
-Usually, a broker has an exclusive agreement with the seller, so they are entitled to commission if the business is sold under the contracted period (typically 3-6 months in a business sale).
+Usually, a broker has an exclusive agreement with the seller, so they are entitled to a commission if the business is sold under the contracted period (typically 6-9 months in a business sale).

-A business broker is there to assist you from start to finish of the business sale.
+A business broker is there to assist you from start to finish with the business sale.
 The broker is normally involved in the following functions:

 - Prepare a memorandum or document outlining the business for potential buyers.

 - Creating and distributing the marketing documents.

 - Screening potential buyers to see whether they are genuine and have the necessary finances to purchase the business.